Lumance/Lumance/README.md

 ---

 # ⭐ Features:
-- **Automatic Transaction Classification** : Cashablanca automatically sorts your expenses into WANTS and NEEDS based on transaction data like category and amount.
+- **Automatic Transaction Classification** : Lumance automatically sorts your expenses into WANTS and NEEDS based on transaction data like category and amount.
 - **AI Chatbot** : Helps users classify transactions, track budgets, set goals, and provides personalized insights and reminders for real-time finance management.